Preparing quasienergy states on demand: A parametric oscillator: Conclusions

 \section{Conclusions}

-We studied preparation of quasienergy states of a nonlinear oscillator by varying the strength of the parametric driving.
-The driving frequency $\omega_F$ was chosen to be close to twice the oscillator eigenfrequency $\omega_0$.
-This allowed us to use the rotating wave approximation, as strong excitation of the oscillator could be achieved for a comparatively weak driving field.
-The strategy for the state preparation sensitively depends on the interrelation between the detuning of the driving frequency $\delta\omega_F=\omega_F/2-\omega_0$ and the nonequidistance of the oscillator energy levels due to the nonlinearity.
-We found that, depending on this interrelation, the state evolution with slowly varying field can be adiabatic or nonadiabatic.
+We have studied preparation of quasienergy states of a nonlinear oscillator.
+We found that various states can be prepared with high accuracy in a finite time by simply linearly increasing in time the amplitude of the parametric driving.
+The driving frequency $\omega_F$ was chosen to be close to twice the oscillator eigenfrequency $\omega_0$, so that strong excitation of the oscillator could be achieved for a comparatively weak driving field.
+The prepared state sensitively depends on the interrelation between the detuning of the driving frequency $\delta\omega_F=\omega_F/2-\omega_0$ and the nonequidistance $V$ of the oscillator energy levels due to the nonlinearity (in frequency units).

-An important factor for state preparation is that the quasienergy states are separated into even and odd with respect to inversion in the phase space.
+An important factor for the state preparation is that the quasienergy states are either even or odd with respect to inversion in the phase space.
 The states of different parity are not coupled by the driving.
+This allows one to prepare on demand an arbitrary even quasienergy state just by slowly ramping up the driving, if the oscillator is initially in the ground state.
+The resulting states have very different structures in phase space, as evidenced by the Wigner tomography.
+A similar analysis shows that an arbitrary odd state can be prepared, if initially the oscillator is in the first excited state.

-A remarkable consequence of this symmetry is that the oscillator energy levels calculated in the RWA do not cross or anti-cross with varying driving amplitude.
-Rather the RWA energy levels of even and odd states approach each other pairwise with the increasing amplitude.
-At the same time, these levels for states of opposite parity can cross with varying $\delta\omega_F$.
+A remarkable feature of the system related to its symmetry is that the oscillator energy levels calculated in the rotating wave approximation do not cross or anti-cross with the increasing driving amplitude.
+Rather the neighboring RWA energy levels of even and odd states approach each other pairwise.
+At the same time, the levels of the opposite-parity states can cross with varying $\delta\omega_F$.
 This crossing does not lead to crossing of the quasienergy levels.
 Where the RWA energy levels cross, the quasienergy levels are separated by $\hbar\omega_F/2$.

-Another important factor for state preparation is that, in the limit of zero driving, the RWA energy spectrum displays simultaneous multiple degeneracy due to multi-photon resonance or the subharmonic resonance.
-By tuning the driving frequency, one can bring pairs of the RWA energy levels close to or away from degeneracy, or make them cross each other.
-Such tunability allows one to prepare on demand an arbitrary even quasienergy state just by slowing ramping up the driving, if the oscillator is initially in the ground state.
-The resulting quasienergy states can have a very different structure in phase space, as evidenced by the Wigner tomography.
+It is also important for the state preparation that, in the limit of zero driving, the RWA energy spectrum can simultaneously have several double-degenerate levels.
+Such degeneracy corresponds to either a multi-photon or a subharmonic resonance.
+By tuning the driving frequency, one can bring the RWA energy levels closer or further away from the pairwise degeneracy.